metaconsciousgroup/lab-website/content/authors/yudi_xie/_index.md

 In the end, I hope to build a unified model that combine all these components.
 I will use the model to generate testable predictions about learning behavior in human and animal.
 The model will be compared and validated by neural recoding data.
 Besides the brain, the model will provide important insights about how to build intelligent machine, for example providing insights to hierarchical reinforcement learning and the value alignment problem in AI.

+If you are interested in my research, please feel don not hesitate to email me.
+I will be more than happy to chat.